Andrew Benintendi Preview, Player Props: White Sox vs. Royals

 Andrew Benintendi At The Plate

-- Looking at the 129 games he has played this year, he's hit a home run in five of them (3.9%), and in 0.9% of his trips to the plate.
+- Looking at the 129 games he has played this year, he's hit a home run in five of them (3.9%), and in 0.9% of his trips to the dish.

-- In 27.1% of his games this season, Benintendi has picked up at least one RBI.
-In seven of those games (5.4%) he recorded two or more RBI, while accounting for three or more of his team's runs in one contest.
+- Benintendi has had at least one RBI in 27.1% of his games this season (35 of 129), with two or more RBI seven times (5.4%).
+He has also been responsible for three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.